pharo-project/pharo-changelogs/Pharo100ChangeLogs.md

 ### Roassal3

-- The visualisation engine now is in version v0.9.9f
+- The visualisation engine now is in version v0.9.9f, full changelog can be seen here: https://github.com/ObjectProfile/Roassal3/releases

 ### Virtual Machine